Mahon Beach. Credit- Destination NSW

 This one is for the ladies.
 The McIver Baths are reserved for women only, and it’s been this way since 1922 when the Randwick and Coogee Ladies Swimming Club took helm of the premises.
 They still do things the old school way, with a 20-cent entry fee tossed into a bucket.
 Sorry boys, you’re missing out on a pretty incredible view.
 Of Coogee, that is.

 145-149R Beach Street, Coogee

 A list of ocean pools would be incomplete without mentioning Bondi icon, Icebergs.
-One of the most instagrammed ocean pools around (and for good reason), the 50-metre ocean pool sits at the southern end of Bondi Beach and forms part of the Bondi Iceberg Club.
-Entry will set you back five dollars so settle in for the day and make the most of their facilities.
+One of the most Instagrammed ocean pools around (and for good reason), the 50-metre ocean pool sits at the southern end of Bondi Beach and forms part of the Bondi Iceberg Club.
+Most recently, the Bondi icon underwent an extensive restoration that saw the upgrade of their bathrooms and change facilities, and the inclusion of massage rooms and a brand new sauna.
+Entry will set you back nine dollars (and just six dollars for under 12's), so settle in for the day and make the most of their facilities.

 1 Notts Avenue, Bondi

 Look no further than Instagram to find this gem, however it’s much more difficult to access in real life.
 The Figure Eight Pools, is a collection of rockpools and sinkholes, however the journey to them doesn’t come easy.
 Based in the Royal National Park, it is a six-kilometre return walk from the nearest car park in Garrawarra Farm.
 Note: the final part of the trek is only accessible at low tide.

 Burning Palms Beach, Royal National Park Trail, Lilyvale